cjungmann/sfw_casestudy/README.md

 After the Schema Framework is fully [prepared](https://github.com/cjungmann/schemafw/blob/master/userguide/PreparingToUseSchemaFW.md), download this repository, follow the instructions below (coming later), and run the application.

-## Installing the Case Study Application

-### Server Assumptions
+## Server Assumptions

-#### Operating System
+### Operating System

 This guide makes several assumptions about your system.
 The first and most important is that you are running a Linux server with Apache and MySQL installed.
-We don't use PHP, so it technically doesn't have to be a full *LAMP* server, but *LAMP* is a common installation that fulfills this assumption
+We don't use PHP, so it technically doesn't have to be a full *LAMP* server, but *LAMP* is a common installation that fulfills this assumption.

-#### Web-server Directories
+### Web-server Directories

 We assume that
-- Apache configuration files reside at */etc/apache2/sites-available*
+- Apache web site configuration files reside at */etc/apache2/sites-available*, and
 - Web site directories are under */etc/www*.

-In the instructions that follow, replace */etc/www* with your actual web site hosting directory, and adjust the configuration target if your system doesn't use */etc/apache2/sites-available*.

-### Download Repository to WWW Directory
+## Installing the Case Study Application

 Download and install the case study repository.
-Do not forget to adjust the *DocumentRoot* instruction in *casestudy/casestudy.conf* if your www directory is not at */etc/www*.
+Adjust the following `cd` instrutions to reflect your actual configuration if you do not put your web sites under */etc/www*.

-#### Download Using GIT
+### Download Using GIT
 ~~~sh
 cd /etc/www/
 sudo git https://github.com/cjungmann/sfw_casestudy.git casestudy
 ~~~

-#### Download Zipped File
+### Download Zipped File
 ~~~sh
 cd /etc/www/
 sudo wget https://github.com/cjungmann/sfw_casestudy/archive/master.zip